 Get the most out of your 168 hours each week.
 Learn how to effectively balance academics with other interests and responsibilities, and receive useful planning tools to help organize your life.

 Learn how to plan, create, and implement a successful study schedule for each of your courses.
 Included are tips for managing your time while writing an exam.

 Do you know what it takes to be successful at Western?
 Everyone has heard about the possible drop in marks in first year, but is that really necessary or is there something you can do to help yourself avoid the fall?
-SDC's Learning Skills Counsellors will present a toolkit of strategies to help you be the best student you can be.
+Learning Development & Success will present a toolkit of strategies to help you be the best student you can be.
 Hear about the importance of developing effective strategies for managing lecture learning and note taking, text reading and studying for exams.
 Learn pointers on how to manage your time effectively and avoid the procrastination cycle.
 Find out what you need to do in order to be successful academically at Western.